sambo4873/jss7-attack-simulator/README.md

 The simulator supports two modes:

 * Simple mode: Used to demonstrate some SS7 attacks.
-* Complex mode: Includes a full network simulation containing 3 operators where one of the subscribers in is the victim of attacks by an adversary with access to the SS7 network.
+* Complex mode: Includes a full network simulation containing 3 operators, where one of the subscribers is the victim of attacks by an adversary with access to the SS7 network.
-  In this mode several nodes communicate using 13 standard procedures per the MAP standard.
-After a mercy period there will be launched attacks against the VIP subscriber with the goal of obtaining the subscribers location and intercept SMS originally sent to the subscriber.
+  In this mode several nodes communicate using 13 standard procedures per the 3GPP MAP standard.
+After a mercy period, there will be launched attacks against the subscriber with the goal of obtaining the subscribers location and intercept SMS originally sent to this subscriber.

 ## License